 1000kHz and 400kHz read-out speeds are supported on both detectors.
 The former offers a shorter read-out time at the expense of marginally higher read-out noise.
-1000kHz should offer acceptable read noise performance in the majority of circumstances (see Table 13 for values - averaged over all two/four read-out amplifiers for blue/red CCDs respectively).
+1000kHz should offer acceptable read noise performance in many circumstances (see Table 13 for values - averaged over all two/four read-out amplifiers for blue/red CCDs respectively).